-Students should use their case conceptualization, applied activity, and articles to engage peers in a meaningful and thoughtful discussion regarding the theory.
-Students may choose to prepare questions or points of discussion for the class ahead of time.
+Students should use their case conceptualization, intervention, and articles to engage peers in a meaningful and thoughtful discussion regarding the theory.
+Students should prepare questions or points of discussion for the class ahead of time (consider asking peers about adaptations to the intervention, similarities to other theories, cultural considerations, research implications, etc.).